Protryon/lib-rs-mirror/README.md

     npm run build
     ```

- 4. Generate HTML (this may take a few minutes):

-    ```sh
-    cd ../front_end
-    cargo run --release --bin website
-    ```

-    If all goes well, this will create about 7000 HTML files in the `front_end/public/` directory.

- 4. Alternatively, start a local server:
+ 4. Start a local server (open it in a new terminal or run in the background):

      ```
      cd ../server